 Chuck Millsaps, president of the Great Outdoor Provision Co.
 (GOPC), says, “We are thrilled to see so many communities hosting hikes across the state as we celebrate the Mountains-to-Sea Trail.
 It’s such fun to send folks out on the trail and then hear their hike stories the next time they stop by.”
 GOPC is the exclusive sponsor of the MST Birthday Hike.
 It’s a North Carolina-based outdoor equipment and clothing retailer, with nine stores across the area.

-This will be the third year of celebrating the birth of the MST, founded forty-two years ago.
-In 2017, hikers across the state walked different legs of the 1175-mile trail, successfully hiking the entire trail in a day.
+This will be the seventh year of celebrating the birth of the MST, founded forty-six years ago.
+In 2017, the first celebration year, hikers across the state walked different legs of the 1175-mile trail, successfully hiking the entire trail in a day.
 The second year, solo hikers and groups were encouraged to hike any area of the trail they wished and report their journey back to Friends of MST.
+That tradition continues!

 Friends of the Mountains-to-Sea Trail is a non-profit organization whose mission is to bring together communities and volunteers to build, protect and promote the Mountains-to-Sea Trail, connecting North Carolina’s natural treasures and communities.
 The trail itself is 1175 miles, and spans from the Great Smoky Mountains to the Outer Banks.